 – Exploiting land or other natural resources

 There are no limitations on registered share capital.
 In practice, a minimum of THB 3 million is advisable.
 If a company has an authorized and paid-up capital of less than this amount, it could have difficulty in obtaining work permits for foreigners.

 To receive protection under the Treaty, the US Company who wants to set up a business in Thailand needs to meet the following requirements:

-- – The majority of the Board of Director must be Thai or US individuals.
+The majority of the Board of Directors must be Thai or US individuals.
 Those of different nationalities must co-sign with a Thai or American Director.

 This requirement will apply to the parent company in the US in order to show proof of ownership at every level until the ultimate ownership.
 In other words, the applicant needs to provide proof that the majority of owners and directors in the company at every level are US citizens.

-To receive protection under the Treaty, the applying company must pursue and administrative process to show “Registration under the Treaty”.
-In order to be officially registered, the applicant has to follow different steps:
+To receive protection under the Treaty, the applying company must pursue an administrative process to show “Registration under the Treaty”.
+In order to be officially registered, the applicant has to follow different steps.

 1. Required documents needed for the registration